For Building Owners

 It’s important to note- easements are not the same thing as historic designation.
 Easements are an additional tool a property owner may elect to use to protect a building, and each easement is negotiated on a case-by-case basis.
 Easements are never automatically placed on any property but are given voluntarily by the owner.
 Easements cannot be placed on entire historic districts.

-Historic Denver currently holds over 60 easements in the Denver metro area.
+Historic Denver currently holds 64 easements in the Denver metro area.
 While Historic Denver is not a regulatory agency and is not involved in design review of local landmarks, we do have an obligation to ensure the general upkeep of these particular easement properties.
 In order to fulfill the conditions of the easement, Historic Denver conducts annual inspections of our easement properties in order to ensure that they are in good condition and have not been altered.
 Our experienced staff identifies areas of concern and recommends preservation approaches, materials and contractors for any needed work.

 Historic Denver’s Easement Properties: